automategreen/docs/source/pc/api/index.html.md

 Attribute   | Type    | Description
 ----------- | ------- | -----------
-duration    | number  | Duration of the sensor sampling used for averaging (sec) current     | number  | Average current (A) voltage     | number  | Average voltage (V)
+firmware    | number  | The firmware build number of the controller duration    | number  | Duration of the sensor sampling used for averaging (sec) current     | number  | Average current (A) voltage     | number  | Average voltage (V)